Skip to main content

 Verification

-Verify if you can successfully execute the PowerShell command.
+Verify that you can successfully execute the PowerShell command.

 Did this answer your question?